GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 The `hover:` prefix is one of the state modifiers used to apply conditional styles.
 Now, if you hover your mouse on top of the button, you will notice a slight change in style.

-What you quickly notice is that the `html` file quickly gets long.
+What you will notice is that the `html` file quickly gets long.
 To help with visibility, I have broken the classes as seen above to show all the styles in one glance of the eye.
 It is one of the criticisms of using Tailwind CSS.
 Arguably, it is no different than using inline styles.

 ```html
 <p style="color:blue; font-size:46px;">